hrossman/pymsm/paper.md

 $$
 \lambda_{A,B} (t|Z) \,\,\, \lambda_{A,C} (t|Z) \,\,\, 	\lambda_{A,D} (t|Z) \,\,\, \lambda_{B,A} (t|Z)  \,\,\, \lambda_{B,D} (t|Z) \,\,\,  \lambda_{C,A} (t|Z) \,
 $$
 for $t > 0$ and a $Z$ vector of covariates.
 Although $Z$ is shared by the six models above,  it does not imply that identical covariates must be used in these models.
-For example, in Cox models with   transition-dependent   regression coefficient vectors,  one can set any specific coefficient to 0 for excluding  the corresponding covariate.
+For example, in Cox models with   transition-dependent   regression coefficient vectors,  one can set any specific coefficient to zero for excluding  the corresponding covariate.

 Let $J_C$ and $J_N$ denote the current and next states, respectively, and $T$ denotes the transition time.
 Assume the journey of an observation in the system described by the multi-state model starts at state $j^*$ with a vector of baseline covariates $W$.
 Let $Z(t)$ be a time-dependent vector of covariates, where
 $$